-Modern clinical trials include several important elements: random assignment to groups, use of placebos, and the double-blind method.
-Subjects are assigned randomly-as by the flip of a coin-to the experimental group or the control group.
-Randomization potentially reduces, minimizes, or eliminates selection and volunteer bias.
+placebo An inactive substance that is outwardly indistinguishable from the active substance whose effects are being studied. minimizes, or eliminates selection and volunteer bias.
 People in the experimental group receive the treatment or specific protocol (e.g., consuming a certain nutrient at a specific level).
 People in the control group do not receive the treatment but usually receive a placebo.
 A placebo is an imitation treatment (such as a sugar pill) that looks the same as the experimental treatment but has no effect.
 The placebo also is important for reducing bias because subjects do not know if they are receiving the intervention and are less inclined to alter their responses or reported symptoms based on what they think should happen.
 The expectation that a medication will be effective can be nearly as effective as the medication itself-a phenomenon called the placebo effect.
 Because the placebo effect can exert a powerful influence, research studies must take it into account.

 When the members of neither the experimental nor the control group know what treatment they are receiving, we say the subjects are "blinded" to the treatment.
-If a clinical trial is designed so that neither the subjects nor the researchers collecting data are aware of the subjects' group assignments (experimental or control), the study is called a double-blind study.
+If a clinical trial is designed so neither the subjects nor the researchers collecting data are aware of the subjects' group assignments (experimental or control), the study is called a double-blind study.
 This reduces the possibility that researchers will see the results they want to see even if these results do not occur.
 In this case, another member of the research team holds the code for subject assignments and does not participate in the data collection.
-Double-blind, placebo-controlled clinical trials are considered the gold standard of nutrition studies.
-These studies can show clear cause-and-effect relationships but often require large numbers of subjects and are expensive and time consuming to conduct.
+Double-blind, placebo-controlled clinical trials are considered the "gold standard" of nutrition studies.
+These studies can show clear cause-andeffect relationships but often require large numbers of subjects and are expensive and time consuming to conduct.